pacs-course/pacs-examples/Examples/src/MetaProgramming/README.md

 * *Pi*  Computing Pi using a truncated series.
 You can specify the number of elements of the series you wish to use: recursion is used.
 	You can also specify in a tempalte argument which type of float to store the result.

-* *Pow*  Different recursion technique to compute the exponent function x^n when n is an integer.
-Here we show also an usage of type tagdispatching, that is the use of a struct that represent a value to select, via overloading, the correct function to call. **Note** C++17 has finally introduced a specialization of `std::pow()` for integer exponents.

 * *Switch*	We show first how types stored in a class can be used to determine template derived types.
 A mesh class selects automatically the type of the boundary elements according to the type of the domain elements.
 We show also an approach where an integer representing